 Identify a handful of trusted leaders, parents, and kids who are eager to try out what’s new and tell others about it.
 In doing so, their stories will serve as an encouragement to build up the body.
 They’ll also find ways to help kids and parents overcome obstacles to the new curriculum.
 You need more than cheerleaders in the face of opposition; recruit champions who capitalize on moments, build momentum and wave banners that invite everyone into the adventure.
 Kids and parents are looking to you, your leaders, and your church to point them toward a promising future.

 It may be tempting to put on a superficial smile in the halls or hide away when kids and parents are obviously unimpressed with your new program or curriculum.
 Everyone in your ministry deals with transition differently.
 If you’re convinced the change is the right thing at the right time, press ahead with your ABC transition team.
 God will use it all for his glory and good in the end.

-Dan Lovaglia is an author, speaker, and children’s ministry catalyst at Awana.
+Dan Lovaglia is an author, speaker, and ministry consultant at Slingshot Group.
 He is passionate about propelling lifelong relational discipleship forward with kids, families, and leaders through the local church.

 New Curriculum?
 Turn Your Volunteer’s Frown Upside Down